oroinc/customer-portal/src/Oro/Bundle/CustomerBundle/Resources/doc/api/customer_group.md

 #### get_subresource

-Retrieve the record of the organization a specific customer group record belongs to.
+Retrieve a record of the organization a specific customer group record belongs to.

 #### get_relationship